+The mission of the Florida Parishes Juvenile Detention Center is to provide a safe and restrictive environment for juveniles requiring secure residential detention and to insure that those detained will be available for scheduled court hearings.
 The youth’s medical, dental and mental health needs will be handled as necessary on an emergency or immediate care basis.
 The detention program shall facilitate a continuum of care by providing necessary referrals for follow-up services.

 La.
 R.S.
 15:1094.1 created the Florida Parishes Juvenile Justice Commission, which is composed of seven commissioners who develop, administer and manage the affairs of the the district.
 It’s members serve without salary or per diem and meet once per month in the conference room of the Florida Parishes Juvenile Detention Center.